-Below you’ll find recent news, a comprehensive PokerStars NJ review, and answers to some commonly asked questions about PokerStars’ New Jersey return.
+Below you’ll find recent news, a comprehensive PokerStars NJ review, and answers to some commonly asked questions about the company’s return to the US market.

 My how times have changed.

-These days, PokerStars is the sole dominant force in the global market, offering by far the best platform and game variety, the biggest tournament prize pools and the lowest pricing.
+These days, PokerStars is the sole dominant force in the global market.
+They offer by far the best platform and game variety, the biggest tournament prize pools and the lowest pricing.
 It’s maybe not the ATM for pro players that it once was, but lucrative opportunities still abound.

-So it stands to reason that expectations for PokerStars’ return to New Jersey after a nearly five year hiatus from the United States online poker market were running hot – somewhat unjustifiably so, considering the severe population cap of the market.
+So it stands to reason that expectations for PokerStars’ return to New Jersey—after a nearly five year hiatus from the United States online poker market—were running hot.
+These expectations were somewhat unjustified, considering the severe population cap of the market.

-Yet, for the most part PokerStars NJ delivers, blowing away the competition in many respects and lacking in just a select few – not bad for a site that launched some 2.5 years after online poker first went live in the Garden State.
+Yet, for the most part PokerStars NJ delivers.
+They are blowing away the competition in some respects and lacking in just a select few.
+That’s not so bad for a site that launched some 2.5 years after online poker first went live in the Garden State.

 From Day One, PokerStars NJ was nearly, if not already, the most populated online poker site in New Jersey.

-That being said, NL Hold’em is still the go-to format for most players, accounting for roughly 60 to 70 percent of the 65 or so active cash game tables during peak hours.
-Pot Limit Omaha games account for a pleasantly high 20 to 25 percent, with the rest distributed among the site’s alt formats.
+But NL Hold’em is still the go-to format for most players.
+It accounts for roughly 60 to 70 percent of the 50 or so active cash game tables during peak hours.
+Pot Limit Omaha games account for a pleasantly high 15 to 20 percent, with the rest distributed among the site’s alt formats.

-Although stakes run the gamut from $0.01/$0.02 to $5/$10, the $.25/$.50 and $1/$2 levels appear to be the most popular.
-Generally speaking, games play a bit bigger on Stars than they do elsewhere, although I suspect that has something to do with the influx of net depositing players initially drawn to the site for its Spin & Go’s.
+Although NLHE stakes run the gamut from $0.01/$0.02 to $10/$20, the $.05/$.10 – $0.25/$0.50 levels appear to be the most popular.
+Generally speaking, games play a bit bigger on Stars than they do elsewhere.
+(Although I suspect that has something to do with the influx of net depositing players initially drawn to the site for its Spin & Go’s.)

 Practically nonexistent.
 Spin & Go’s have killed the sit & go market abroad, and they’re doing the same in New Jersey.